itsjomon/30-days-of-javascript/README.md

 This repository contains solutions for the [30 Days of JavaScript](https://leetcode.com/studyplan/30-days-of-javascript/) Study Plan on LeetCode, a focused journey to master JavaScript fundamentals.

 ## Problem List
-> _✨ This table will continue to grow as new solutions are added._

 ### Closures
 | LeetCode # | Difficulty | Problem | Solution |